 Co-founder and Director of Beer Hawk

-Beer Hawk’s loyalty program, which is powered by Antavo, led to a significant increase in customer lifetime value, and most customers have chosen to take part in it.
+Beer Hawk’s loyalty program, which is powered by Antavo.
+It led to a significant increase in customer lifetime value, and most customers decided to take part in it.
 Learn more about the program in this case study.

 5. Wegmans Shoppers Club